dinahrabe/dinahrabe/README.md

 <h3 align="center">Passionate about Data Science for the Common Good</h3>

 ## 🔭 Current Work
 I’m currently working as **Research Associate at the Centre for Digital Governance at the Hertie School** on Digital Governance and the use of Data Science & AI in the public sector.
+Further I work as **AI Auditor** for the Responsible AI company BABL AI.

 ## 🌱 Current Status
 I just finished up my Masters in Data Science for Public Policy at the Hertie School of Governance in Berlin, Germany.
 I am curious about the various ways how data science methods can be used responsibly ro contribute to the common good.
 Next to the "purely" technical aspects, I am interested in related societal questions of bias, fairness and regulation.
 Currently, I gained my first practical experiences in data science through various projects that I did during my studies in courses like Introduction to Data Science, Machine Learning, Deep Learning or Text as Data, these are the ones that you also find in this repository.